 Thomas is a Maryville native and has three children as well as one daughter in law.

-Owner of Southland Bookstore and The Bird & The Book, Lisa has been a notable symbol of success, empowerment, strength, compassion, and community for Blount and Knox Counties.
+Lisa Misosky is an Appalachian OUTreach board member.
+Professionally, she is the owner of Southland Bookstore and The Bird & The Book.
+Lisa has been a notable symbol of success, empowerment, strength, compassion, and community for Blount and Knox Counties.
 She has a long history of helping others who have been in need, connecting people with one another, acting as a resource, impacting change and all without apologies for being herself.
 She is a force to be reckoned with and we all admire her for who she is and what she continues to provide.
 She is our local LGBTQ+ hero.

 In December 2015, Shannon Brown founded the Foothills LGBT Center, which was then transformed into Appalachian OUTreach in May 2019.
 Both the Foothills LGBT Center and Appalachian OUTreach have maintained the same goal: empower and advance our LGBTQ+ communities through programs, education, resources, partnerships, and most importantly, love, kindness and a respect for all.